ydahal1/ydahal1/jokes.md

-Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+Why don't you find hippopotamuses hiding in trees?
+They're really good at it.

 [
-Wed Sep 24 00:26:38 UTC 2025
+Fri Sep 26 00:26:36 UTC 2025
  ]